 Wildlife and Landscapes – Gold Harbour, South Georgia

-Chock-Full of Wildlife – Royal Bay, South Georgia
+Penguins Taking Over the Beaches – Royal Bay, South Georgia

-The zodiac excursion was still great as it gave us an opportunity to see macaroni penguins up close for the first time.
+The zodiac excursion was still enjoyable as it gave us an opportunity to see macaroni penguins up close for the first time.
 While macaronis are the most abundant penguin in South Georgia, and the world, they are often the hardest to visit since they nest on hard-to-reach scree and tussock slopes.

 Zodiac Excursion to See Macaroni Penguins – Royal Bay, South Georgia